List of middle schools in England: Newcastle upon Tyne

 A new school is proposed to open at Great Park, Gosforth in 2020, which will be a middle school with age range 9-16.

 North Tyneside

 Northumberland

-Northumberland County Council began a process of closing middle schools across the authority in 2006.
-This was discontinued as a universal policy following funding difficulties but middle schools have continued to close, merge into all through academies or change to primaries with 25 Northumberland middle schools having ceased to be middle schools since 2006 and a further two set to follow in 2019 and 2020.
+Northumberland County Council began closing middle schools across the authority in 2006.
+This was discontinued as a universal policy following funding difficulties, but middle schools have continued to close, merge into all-through academies, or change to primaries, with 27 Northumberland middle schools having ceased to be middle schools since 2006 and four more closures approved: James Calvert Spence College - will cease to be a middle school from September 2025 becoming an 11-18 school while Glendale Middle School, Berwick Middle School and Tweedmouth Middle School will all close in 2026.